-Shortly after Grant’s death, I got around to the Legislature in Edmonton, while it was in session.
+Shortly after Grant’s death, I went to the Legislature in Edmonton while it was in session.
 From the press gallery, I spotted Grant’s empty chair in the chamber, his wooden desk crowned with flowers.
-There was no excitement in the chamber that day; all the MLA’s were feeling bad.
-Their greatest critic — “lefty” Notley — was gone and deep down they knew they’d miss him.
+There was no excitement in the room that day; all the MLAs felt awful.
+Their greatest critic — “lefty” Notley — was gone; deep down, they knew they’d miss him.

-A by-election [special election] was held and the seat was captured by school-teacher Jim Gurnett of the New Democrats.
+A by-election [special election] was held, and the seat was captured by school-teacher Jim Gurnett of the New Democrats.
 Hardly a surprise, I realize.
 A few days later, I was in Gurnett’s office at the Legislature.
 The man shuffled some papers on his desk as he answered my questions.
-At one point, he paused and his eyes fixed on a framed picture of Grant Notley on the wall.
+At one point, he paused, his eyes fixed on a framed picture of Grant Notley on the wall.
 I turned to see what he was looking at.
 “Ah, Grant …” I said.
-Gurnett smiled and remarked, “I suppose I should say something like, ‘Grant is looking down and he’s smiling’ … but that would be too corny.”
+Gurnett smiled and remarked, “I suppose I should say something like, ‘Grant is looking down, and he’s smiling’ … but that would be too corny.”

-Seeing how Alberta’s political landscape has changed so dramatically, I’m reminded of Grant’s words that day.
+Seeing how Alberta’s political landscape has dramatically changed, I’m reminded of Grant’s words that day.

 Sandy Notley remarried [Alan Kreutzer].
-The woman — who made a name for herself by devoting many hours to foreign development — died from cancer in 1998 at the age of 59.
+The woman — who made a name for herself by devoting many hours to foreign development — died from cancer in 1998 at 59.
 She is buried in Fairview.

 FIRST MEETING WITH THE PRISONER